heckpiet/claude-code-project-mover/README.md

 # Claude Code Project Mover

-A bash script to relocate Claude Code projects when you move a project folder to a new location.
+A bash script to update Claude Code's project references after moving a folder to a new path.

 ## Why?